GWC-DCMB/curriculum-notebooks/paper/paper.md

 Roberts, Angel Chu, Vivek Rai, Hillary Miller, Ashton Baker, Murchtricia Charles, Lauren Jepsen, and Aubrey Annis.

-Our student organization received funding from the UM Office of Graduate and Postdoctoral Studies, Girls Who Code Support Fund, Department of Computational Medicine and Bioinformatics, anonymous donations from Giving Blue Day 2019, Endowment in Basic Sciences.
+Our student organization received funding from the U-M Office of Graduate and Postdoctoral Studies, Girls Who Code Support Fund, Department of Computational Medicine and Bioinformatics, anonymous donations from Giving Blue Day 2019, Endowment in Basic Sciences.
-The 2019 Summer Experience was sponsored by Zingerman’s Deli, UM Statistics Department, UM Detroit Center, Dell, Cisco, UM Department of Computational Medicine and Bioinformatics, UM Biostatistics Department.
+The 2019 Summer Experience was sponsored by Zingerman’s Deli, U-M Statistics Department, U-M Detroit Center, Dell, Cisco, U-M Department of Computational Medicine and Bioinformatics, U-M Biostatistics Department.
 We also thank the students who have participated in our Club and Summer Experience events.